 Ans.
-The impact of GST on electric vehicles will, according to experts, serve as an incentive and promote the manufacture of these vehicles.
+The GST on electric vehicles will, according to experts, serve as an incentive and promote the manufacture of these vehicles.
 The customers will be encouraged by the income tax rebate and the lowered cost of vehicles.
 Consequently, this will lead to the rise of green energy in India.

 Q. How will GST on electric vehicles enhance the Indian economy?

 Ans.
-The positive impact of GST on electric vehicles will reduce India’s dependence on expensive imported fuel, which makes a huge dent in the country’s finances.
+The positive GST on electric vehicles will reduce India’s dependence on expensive imported fuel, which makes a huge dent in the country’s finances.
 Hence, there will be an enhancement in the overall Indian economy.
 Furthermore, if India becomes a manufacturing hub for electric cars, the exports would bring in tremendous profits.

 Q. Which big manufacturers are set to benefit from the positive effect of GST on electric vehicles?

 Ans.
-The big manufacturers that are likely to benefit from the impact of GST on electric vehicles and boost their production are Hyundai Motor India, Audi, Mahindra & Mahindra, Hero Electric Limited, and Ather Energy.
+The big manufacturers that are likely to benefit from the GST on electric vehicles and boost their production are Hyundai Motor India, Audi, Mahindra & Mahindra, Hero Electric Limited, and Ather Energy.